 5. Schatz Crossroads – Down-home Family Food

-Schatz Crossroads is a family-run RV-friendly travel center near the Canadian border that serves up some of the best breakfasts you’ll ever taste, along with a great selection of burgers, pasta, and steaks.
+Schatz Crossroads is a family-run, RV-friendly travel center near the Canadian border that serves up some of the best breakfasts you’ll ever taste, along with a great selection of burgers, pasta, and steaks.
 For breakfast, try the Haystack, the Patty Melt, or Whiskey Steak for lunch or dinner.

-The after you eat, you can tend to necessary RV tasks, such as using the dump station, filling your potable water tank, and topping off the gas or diesel fuel.
+After you eat, you can tend to necessary RV tasks, such as using the dump station, filling your potable water tank, and topping off the gas or diesel fuel.
 The center even has on-site mechanics to handle basic repairs and tire changes.

 6. Pops Soda Ranch – Food, Fizz, Fuel & Fun